Vesicant Chemical-Warfare Agents

 Pathophysiology of Vesicant Chemical Injuries

 Sulfur mustard and nitrogen mustard alkylate many cellular components, including DNA, and also release inflammatory cytokines.
 They have similar acute local effects on the skin, eyes, and airways; at lethal concentrations, they suppress bone marrow.
 Damage to cells in the basal layer of the epidermis results in separation of the epidermis from the dermis or, at high doses, in direct necrosis and sloughing of the epidermis.
 Blister fluid does not contain active sulfur mustard.
 Type 1 damage to the large airways involves sloughing of airway mucosa as pseudomembranes.
 Pulmonary edema (type 2 damage) may occur at high doses.
 Mustards may also induce nausea, presumably via a cholinergic mechanism.
-Leukopenia due to bone marrow suppression may lead to sepsis a week or two after exposure.
+Leukopenia due to bone marrow suppression may lead to sepsis 1 or 2 weeks after exposure.
 Long-term effects can include eye changes (eg, chronic keratitis) and cancer of the skin and respiratory tract.

 Lewisite causes skin damage similar to that caused by sulfur mustard, although the mechanism of damage is different and involves effects on glutathione and sulfhydryl groups in enzymes as well as inhibition of pyruvate dehydrogenase.
 In the respiratory tract, the arsenic moiety of Lewisite leads to leakage from pulmonary capillaries and pulmonary edema; with high doses, systemic hypotension—so-called Lewisite shock—may occur.
 Unlike the mustards, Lewisite does not cause immunosuppression.